 - A "primary caregiver" is defined as someone who has primary responsibility for the care of a child immediately following birth.
 "Primary Caregivers" are also those individuals who have recently become parents through actions of custody.
 This definition thus applies to both births and adoptions.

-- An "eligible parent" is defined as a natural parent, same-sex partner, or a new adoptive parent who is the primary caregiver (see the "Primary Care Giver Affidavit" for further definition).
+- An "eligible parent" is defined as a natural parent, same-sex partner, or a new adoptive parent who is the primary caregiver.
 An individual who adopts a spouse or partner’s child(ren) is not eligible for this benefit.